Note: This article is a segment of "Career Counsel," a CorpCounsel.com column focused on career-development advice for in-house counsel.

 And finally, of course, have someone review for overall clarity and proofread for typos.
 Even the very best first-impression resume will be tossed in the trash if you've misspelled even one small word.

-See the full-feature article on Corporate Counsel, March 9, 2015.
+This article was originally published on Corporate Counsel, March 9, 2015.